 WELCOME

 At Developing Speech, I approach each individual with their own talents and one-of-a-kind needs.
-My goal is to help you or your child attain and strengthen your speech and language abilities.
+My goal is to help you or your child attain and strengthen their decoding and reading abilities.
+Feeding therapy is also provided.
+Virtual therapy provided only for both reading and feeding therapy.

 ASSESS